matrix-org/matrix-spec-proposals/proposals/3270-symmetric-megolm-backup.md

 The current megolm backup use asymmetric encryption.
 This was chosen so that clients without the private key can still add their own megolm sessions to the backup.
-This, however, allows a homeserver admin to inject their own malicious megolm session into someone’s backup and then send an encrypted message as that user.
+This, however, allows a homeserver admin to inject their own malicious megolm session into someone’s backup and then send an encrypted message as a user that they wish to impersonate.
 Due to this, some clients such as Element [warn the user](https://github.com/vector-im/element-web/issues/14323#issuecomment-740855963) that a message cannot be authenticated when the megolm session for that message was obtained from backup.